byu-cpe/ComputingBootCamp/website/_selfpaced/12a_github.md

 ## Lecture
-On April 30, 2021 we had a GitHub Tutorial by Prof Goeders.
+On April 30, 2021 we had a GitHub Tutorial by Prof Lundrigan.
 The video is embedded below

 <iframe width="800" height="600" src="https://www.youtube.com/embed/KetWeah5Z9A"> </iframe>